Is therapy right for me?

 How much does it cost?

-My standard fee for a 50-minute individual session is $170.
-My standard fee for a 90-minute couples’ session is $200.
-I offer a sliding scale fee option based on your income and my availability.
+My standard fee for a 55-minute individual session is $175.
+My standard fee for a 60-minute couples’ session is $250.
 Please let me know if you have questions or concerns about the cost of counseling.

-I currently accept Aetna, Bluecross Blueshield, PacificSource, Providence, and Reliant Behavioral Health insurance.
+I currently accept Aetna, Bluecross Blueshield, PacificSource, Providence, and United Healthcare.
 For all other insurance, I am always happy to provide a receipt and/or a summary of our work together.
 Some insurance may reimburse you at out-of-network rates.

 Do you offer a free initial consultation session ?